-The first thing you need to do is find out where your money is going.
 Track everything you spend.
-One way you can do this is keep track of receipts: all of them.
+One way you can do this is keep track of receipts—all of them!
 Gather your receipts at the end of a week and sort them into groups.
-If you use a debit card often, you can check your bank statement to see where you're spending.
+If you use a debit card often, you can check your bank statement to see where you're spending your money.

 After a month of tracking your expenses, find out what groups you have.
 Some groups may be: home, auto, food, household, debt, clothes, pets, entertainment, and charity.
 Don't forget savings!